-7. Describe how the deliverables for the proposed project or program will be measured.
-Please see Attachment I, Pg.
-34 r ease check the box if the proposed project or program will meet any of the following orities (check all that apply): Generate maximum estimated economic benefits, based on tools and models regenerally employed by economic input-output analyses, including cost-benefit return-on-investment, or dynamic scoring techniques to determine how the lon term economic growth potential of the disproportionately affected counties may be enhanced by the investment.
-Increase household income in the disproportionately affected counties above national average household income.
-Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases.
-Partner with local governments to provide funds, infrastructure, land, or other assistance for the project.
+- 1. Please check the box if the proposed project or program will meet any of the following priorities (check all that apply): - Generate maximum estimated economic benefits, based on tools and models not generally employed by economic input-output analyses, including cost-benefit, return-on-investment, or dynamic scoring techniques to determine how the long-term economic growth potential of the disproportionately affected counties may be enhanced by the investment. - Increase household income in the disproportionately affected counties above national average household income. - Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases.

 Benefit the environment, in addition to the economy.

 Provide outcome measures.

 Partner with K-20 educational institutions or school districts located within the disproportionately affected counties as of January 1, 2017.

 Are recommended by the board of county commissioners of the county in which the project or program will be located.

-Partner with convention and visitor bureaus, tourist development councils, or chambers of commerce located within the disproportionately affected counties Plε ease explain how the proposed project meets the priorities identified above.
-The state of the s Please see Attachment J, Pg.
+Partner with convention and visitor bureaus, tourist development councils, or chambers of commerce located within the disproportionately affected counties.

+2. Please explain how the proposed project meets the priorities identified above.

+Please see Attachment J, Pg.
 35